SOwOphie/wsedit/README.md

 ## Bugs / Crashes and how to report them properly

-`wsedit` is written with a focus on limiting bug severity and protecting your data in case of failure rather than limiting bug frequency.
-For now, I have completely ditched the concept of test suites in favour of some run-time sanity checks as well as sophisticated exception handlers, making data loss almost impossible to occur.
+`wsedit` is written with a focus on limiting bug severity and protecting your data in case of failure rather than on extensive test suites.
+For now, I have completely ditched the concept of automated testing in favour of some run-time sanity checks as well as sophisticated exception handlers, making data loss almost impossible to occur.
 I believe this approach is superior for two reasons:

  * It makes much better use of my limited time.
- * Even with test suites of absoulutel monstrous proportions you will never catch all the bugs.
+ * Even with test suites of absolutely monstrous proportions you will never catch all the bugs.

 However, this does not mean that `wsedit` is full of bugs.
 There will be some,